murffps/ideas-dev/more.md

+How many times need to follow up measure was the metric i had as goal and more effieccnt work in colalboration for as well n those follow ups
+- hit me up with nay questions
+- aska nd they thin i am dub - ONE side or the other is not doing their job inference - where is the balance - for cross teams roles
+- desing, Business, qa, dev, FA, clients and staek holders

 Common mistakes I hear often:
 “You cannot plan for everything.” – Principle: web development is FINITE.
 There is a set of finite events that can happen when a user interacts with a webpage.
 There can be a finite set of browsers and devices we fully support and so on (like NOW but yes future can change this and break this idea).